-Robert Morris of Kansas City invented the Morris typewriter.
+The Morris typewriter was invented by Robert Morris of Kansas City.
 His first version, with a wooden base, appeared in 1885 and had some success in selling a few hundred.
 In 1886 Mr. Morris sold the manufacturing rights to Hoggson & Pettis Manufacturing Company of New Haven, Conn., upon which improvements were made to its design, including a wonderful metal trellised base, which can be seen on this Morris.

 The advertisement states that the Morris writes 70 words a minute.
 However, after typing on this Morris, I would be surprised if 15 words could be achieved.
 One of the main problems is that the leaf spring that holds up the index assembly is very strong and requires a very hard push down to print.
 Also one would be slowed down with the metal index pointer being positioned so close to the index plate, as the pointer would scratch and rub against its surface with any attempt at speed.

 The last five images seen below are from the rare Morris manual and include a wonderful illustration of the Hoggson & Pettis factory.

 The Morris originally sold for $15.00.

 “The low price of “The Morris”, places it within reach of Postmasters, Physicians, Druggists, Lawyers, Teachers and Merchants, who have any amount of correspondence, or pen work of any kind.”